 Jonah is not really a prophetic book about the future, it’s actually a book about a struggling prophet and our amazing God, who is abundant in lovingkindness and relents from doing harm (Jonah 4:2).

-God commanded Jonah to go Nineveh, the capital of Assyria, called “great” because of its many inhabitants, and warn them for their wickedness.
+God commanded Jonah to go to Nineveh, the capital of Assyria, called “great” because of its many inhabitants, and warn them for their wickedness.
 But Jonah refused to obey.
-He fled the presence of the LORD and sailed towards Tarshish, away from Assyria in attempt to flee from the presence of the LORD and His call upon his life.
+He fled the presence of the LORD and sailed towards Tarshish (in the opposite direction), away from Assyria in attempt to flee from the presence of the LORD and God’s call upon his life.

 Aren’t you grateful, however, that it is impossible to escape the presence of the LORD?
 We read in:

 Psalm 139:7–10 (NKJV) “Where can I go from Your Spirit?
 Or where can I flee from Your presence?
 8 If I ascend into heaven, You are there; if I make my bed in hell, behold, You are there.
 9 If I take the wings of the morning, and dwell in the uttermost parts of the sea, 10 Even there Your hand shall lead me, and Your right hand shall hold me.”

 It wouldn’t matter where I was or how fast I ran (the wings of the morning – light speed, is 186,000 miles per second), I can’t escape the presence of God and His gracious guidance.
 Jonah would soon discover this.